Positive Quote for Today

 Picture related to the title of the story

-The 2002 Chaka House captain was Michael Mwangale who received the Chaka first formers of that year amicably, including me.
-He used to hold regular meetings with us in the course of the first half of Term 1.
-During those meetings, he would discuss a number of issues with us, such as the spread of HIV/AIDS.
-One night, he enlightened us that it is unwise to ruin our lives with two minutes of sexual ecstasy.
-And on the night before we broke for mid-term holidays in that term, he organized a small bash for us.
-We feasted on biscuits and drank plenty of tea during that bash.
-Those were the days!
+Our house captain was Michael Mwangale who received the first formers of that year amicably, including me.
+He regularly held meetings with us in the first half of Term 1.
+During those meetings, he discussed a number of issues with us, such as the spread of HIV/AIDS.
+I remember him telling us that it is unwise to ruin our lives with two minutes of sexual ecstasy.

 Nyoro treated me like a brother despite the fact that I was a confused new student while he was a famous senior in Starehe pursuing a technical course in the institute division of the school.
-He still remains my friend who has counselled me on several occasions in recent years.
+He still remains my friend and has counselled me on several occasions in recent years.

 ---------------------------------------------------------------------